 - The East Campus Expansion

-In addition to capital projects, the Facilities Staff performs in-house commissioning efforts on Capital Reserve and Deffered Maintenance (CRDM) and other University projects.
+In addition to capital projects, the Facilities Management Staff performs in-house commissioning efforts on Capital Reserve and Deffered Maintenance (CRDM) and other University projects.

 AU's commissioning program will continue to grow by integrating retrocommissioning and ongoing commissioning into planned maintenance activities.
 Retrocommissioning is commissioning of existing facilities that weren't initially commissioned when built.
-Ongoing commissioning is continuous documentation and verification that a building, or building system is running as designed.